AmericanSquid/CouponSheet/README.md

 MAILJET_USER=your_mailjet_username
 MAILJET_PASS=your_mailjet_apisecret
 ```

-Make sure to replace the placeholders with your actual database and Mailjet credentials.
-You may use the 'generate-crypto' script provided to quickly generate an API Key and JWT Secret.
+You may comment out the JWT_SECRET and API_KEY fields, as these are for security features that are still being developed.
+Should you choose to implement them yourself, the generate-crypto.js script will output a random API key and JWT secret.

 ### 4. Set up MariaDB